-After months of discussion and several continuances of a public hearing, the Westwood Planning Board Thursday night officially denied a long-debated proposal to construct a cell tower at Temple Beth David.
+After months of discussion and several continuances of a public hearing, the Westwood Planning Board Thursday night officially denied a proposal to construct a cell tower at Temple Beth David.

 The board entered deliberations on the matter after hearing further discussion from the applicants involved, and ultimately decided that the bulk of the issue came down to whether the cell tower would in fact impede on the surrounding area, aesthetically.

 "There is no question that this is the first (cell tower) that's immediately off a street, in front of a building, in a very visible location," said Planning Board Secretary Jack Wiggin during the Planning Board's deliberations Thursday night at Westwood High School.

 The applicants for the project, who include SBA Towers II, LLC; T-Mobile Northeast, LLC; and MetroPCS Massachusetts, LLC., were essentially seeking to construct a 99-foot, 6-inch flagpole-style monopole that would contain three T-Mobile panel antennas at the centerline height of 95 feet, 3 inches.

 As part of the proposal, MetroPCS would have an antenna at 86 feet, 9 inches.
 While it was initially stated the the antenna would be 36 inches in diameter, it was explained Thursday night that the diameter could be reduced to 30 inches, but no thinner at such a height would be possible.